Jimmy Gilligan

 James Martin Gilligan (born 24 January 1964) is an English former professional footballer.
-He is currently at Watford in the role of Head of Technical Development and has also coached at Nottingham Forest, Wimbledon, Milton Keynes Dons and with The FA.
+He is at Watford in the role of Head of Technical Development and has also coached at Nottingham Forest, Wimbledon, Milton Keynes Dons and with The FA.
 He holds a UEFA Pro License.

 His son Ryan Gilligan is also a professional footballer.

 Playing career

 Born in Hammersmith, Gilligan later moved to Stevenage.
 He started his career as an apprentice at Watford after joining the club at the age of thirteen.
 He was spotted playing for a Hertfordshire FA XI by Watford scout Tom Walley and a Chelsea scout.
 Both scouts approached his parents, who accepted Watford's offer and he signed schoolboy terms with the club following his fourteenth birthday.

 He turned professional in August 1981, making a goalscoring debut against Aldershot.
 He helped Watford defeat Manchester United to win the FA Youth Cup in 1982 whilst also gaining representative honours, appearing for the England Youth team.
 In October 1982, he joined Lincoln City on loan for one month in an attempt to gain first-team experience, but made only three substitute appearances during a spell he later described as "disappointing".
 Returning to Watford, he began making intermittent appearances for the first team, the undoubted highlight being scoring Watford's first goal in Europe in their very first game against Kaiserslautern in the 1983–1984 UEFA Cup; he would later score in the quarter final defeat to Sparta Prague.
 However, he never established a regular starting role in his four seasons as a professional.